-This is a lovely feature about Biba model Ingrid Boulting from Seventeen magazine july 1971, detailing exactly how she achieved her own personal 'Biba Look' using products from the Biba cosmetics range.
-It's part of a six page article which also includes a feature on model Betty Sims (sister of Naomi Sims) as well as a young would-be Veruschka look-alike.
+A lovely feature on Biba model Ingrid Boulting, originally published in July 1971, detailing exactly how she achieved her own personal 'Biba Look' using products from the Biba cosmetics range.
+It was part of a six page Seventeen Magazine article, which also included the model Betty Sims (sister of Naomi Sims), as well as a young Veruschka look-alike.

-You Too Can Be What You Want To Be
+You Can Be What You Want To Be

 Individuality starts when you take stock of yourself: note assets and use them to best advantage, cope with the liabilities.
 Be aware of of other people too and let their style guide you to a look of your own.
 Ready?
 Go to it!